nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 Starts Julia (with a single thread).
 Then continue as before

 Note: Sometimes Julia has problems crashing on Biowulf if an update is made to StochasticGene.
 The best way to deal with this is to go to your
 home directory and delete the julia directory via:
 ```
 [username@biowulf ~]$ rm -r --force .julia
 ```
 Then start julia and add StochasticGene again.

+Also, Julia is periodically updated on Biowulf and StochasticGene will not carry forward to the latest version.
+You can still call previous versions when you allocated CPUs or reinstall StochasticGene in the new version.

 ### Creating folder structure to run StochasticGene